emenriquez/lab6-linkedLists/README.md

 # Lab 6 - Linked List Stack

+**Updated Lab Structure**: This lab has been modernized to use a simple `main.cpp` with embedded unit tests instead of external testing frameworks.
+This makes it easier to run on any platform without complex setup!

 Complete the exercises in LLStack.cpp (class/function definitions - no main() function should be written).

 In this lab you’ll create a Stack using linked lists.
 To do this the class LLStack has declared some useful variables, pointers, functions, and the class Node.